githubscientist/fsd56wd2-t/day11/readme.md

 **Contents:**

-[] position property: fixed, static, relative, absolute, sticky [] parent inherit
+[] position property: fixed, static, relative, absolute, sticky

+fixed: fixed position with respect to the viewport.
+It does not move when the page is scrolled.

+[] parent inherit
 [] gradient

 **Doubts:**

 [x] flex - justify content, align items
+[x] grid - grid template areas

 ### Day -4: HTML & CSS